mozilla/pkipolicy/rootstore/policy.md

 based on the risks of
 such inclusion to typical users of our products.
-We will consider adding additional CA certificates to the default certificate set upon request only by an authorized representative of the subject CA. We will make such decisions through a public process.
+We will consider adding additional CA certificates to the default certificate set upon request only by an authorized representative of the subject CA operator.
+We will make such decisions through a public process.

 We will not charge any fees to have a CA’s certificate(s) included in Mozilla's root program.

-We reserve the right to not include certificates from a particular CA in our root program.
-This includes (but is not limited to) cases where we believe that a CA has caused undue risks to users’ security, e.g. by knowingly issuing certificates without the knowledge of the entities whose information is referenced in those certificates ('MITM certificates').
+We reserve the right to not include certificates from a particular CA operator in our root program.
+This includes (but is not limited to) cases where we believe that a CA operator has caused undue risks to users’ security, e.g. by knowingly issuing certificates without the knowledge of the entities whose information is referenced in those certificates ('MITM certificates').
 Mozilla is under no obligation to explain the reasoning behind any inclusion decision.

-Before being included, CAs MUST provide evidence that their CA certificates fully comply with the current Mozilla Root Store Requirements and Baseline Requirements, and have continually, from the time of CA private key creation, complied with the then-current Mozilla Root Store Policy and Baseline Requirements.
+Before being included, CA operators MUST provide evidence that their CA certificates fully comply with the current Mozilla Root Store Requirements and Baseline Requirements, and have continually, from the time of CA private key creation, complied with the then-current Mozilla Root Store Policy and Baseline Requirements.

-To request that its certificate(s) be added to Mozilla's root program a CA SHOULD submit a formal request by submitting a [bug report][CA-Cert-Bug] into the mozilla.org Bugzilla system, filed against the "CA Certificate Root Program" component of the "NSS" product.
+To request that its certificate(s) be added to Mozilla's root program a CA operator SHOULD submit a formal request by submitting a [bug report][CA-Cert-Bug] into the mozilla.org Bugzilla system, filed against the "CA Certificate Root Program" component of the "NSS" product.
 Mozilla’s wiki page, "[Applying for root inclusion in Mozilla products][How-To-Apply]", provides further details about how to submit a formal request.
-The request MUST be made by an authorized representative of the subject CA, and MUST include the following:
+The request MUST be made by an authorized representative of the subject CA operator, and MUST include the following:

 1.  the certificate data (or links to the data) for the CA